Clay Face Mask: Cocoa & Espresso

 Organic Cocoa and Espresso combine to make a heavenly blend ideal for all skin types!
-Rich in antioxidants, this clay mask offers the skin a nutrient boost that improves circulation and clarity, while imparting anti-aging properties.
-Bentonite Clay rounds out this luscious mask by drawing out oil and impurities to reveal nourished, glowing skin.
+Rich in antioxidants, this clay mask offers the skin a nutrient boost that improves circulation and skin clarity, to restore a healthy glow and leave your complexion feeling fresh.
+Bentonite Clay rounds out this luscious mask by drawing out oil and impurities to reveal bright, nourished skin.

 BENTONITE CLAY - Composed mainly of weathered and aged volcanic ash sediments, Bentonite Clay is highly absorbent and perfect for those with oily, acne-prone skin.

 Known for its purifying abilities, Bentonite extracts oil and dirt, unclogs and shrinks pores, and targets blemishes with its antibacterial properties.
 After doing its job detoxifying, Bentonite Clay infuses skin with minerals like calcium, magnesium, potassium, and silicon, all important components that help keep skin in good health!